akamai/terraform-provider-akamai/docs/resources/gtm_datacenter.md

 # akamai_gtm_datacenter

-`akamai_gtm_datacenter` provides the resource for creating, configuring and importing a GTM datacenter that represents a customer data center, also known as a traffic target, which is a location that contains many servers to which GTM directs traffic.
-More generally, a data center is a name for a set of possible answers that GTM can return for a query and the unit GTM uses to scale load balancing.
-For example, you might have data centers in New York and in Amsterdam, and want to balance load between them, but prefer that U.S. users are sent to the New York data center and European users are sent to the Amsterdam data center.
-Note: Import requires an ID of the format: `existing_domain_name`:`existing_datacenter_id`.
+Use the `akamai_gtm_datacenter` resource to create, configure, and import a GTM data center.
+A GTM data center represents a customer data center and is also known as a traffic target, a location containing many servers GTM can direct traffic to.

+GTM uses data centers to scale load balancing.
+For example, you might have data centers in both New York and Amsterdam and want to balance load between them.
+You can configure GTM to send US users to the New York data center and European users to the data center in Amsterdam.

+~> **Note** Import requires an ID with this format: `existing_domain_name`:`existing_datacenter_id`.

-## Example Usage
+## Example usage

 Basic usage: